poseidon-framework/poseidon-framework.github.io/trident_guide_archive/trident_guide_1.1.10.2.md

 | YYY023      | POP5       | F           | n/a               | K                 | H                 |
 | YYY024      | POP5       | M           | n/a               | L                 | I                 |

-##### Treatment of the .ssf file while merging

-The Sequencing Source File (short .ssf file) is forged in exactly the same way as the janno file.
-SSF files that are present are included in the forge product in the way that the user expects, following selection of those entities which are listed in the `poseidon_IDs` columns of the SSF files.
-Columns that are only present in some packages, including those not defined by our [Schema] are also included in the forged product in the same way as described for Janno above.

 ##### Other options

 Just as for `init` the output package of `forge` is created as a new directory `-o`.
 The title can also be explicitly defined with `-n`.